NEST-Protocol/NEST-Announcement/NESTFuturePlans.md

 4. The change in dividends to repurchase has changed greatly.
 The challenge is whether the NEST oracle quotation system is timely enough, whether the game of miners is effective, whether the secondary market and the repurchase system are consistent, etc. This requires the gradual strengthening and improvement of the entire system.
 But repurchase will increase the use of oracles, which is also the creation of the most basic demand: internal settlement demand.

-### 2. An important application is made around the internal requirements of the NEST system: Parallel Assets, which requires the NEST protocol to be compatible with parallel asset quotations.
+### 2. An important application is made around the community requirements of the NEST system: Parallel Assets, which requires the NEST protocol to be compatible with parallel asset quotations.

 Rationale behind the change: